sparq-ai/search-client-js/README.md

 ##### Typo Tolerance

-`typoTolerance` `[number, optional]` : Results with typos can also be shown in search results.
+`typoTolerance(...)` `[number, optional]` : Results with typos can also be shown in search results.
 By default, search queries with only 1 typo will be fetched.

 ```
 .typoTolerance(<value>)    //default 1